JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_4.md

-# **Tutorial 4:** Do you know our Mascot? - Learn about transitions and subactions!
+# **Tutorial 4:** Do You Know Our Mascot? - Learn About Transitions And Subactions!

 You have learned a couple of cool features of Javis already.
 Now you're ready to finally meet our little mascot.
-Well actually you can't just see him, we have to create him first. :smile:
+Well actually you can't just see him, we have to create him first. 😄

 ## Our goal